EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/exploration.md

 <div class="alert alert-block alert-info">
 <b>By the way:</b> One of our researchers is working on this topic.
-Andrea Balza Morales is integreating geophysics and geologic modeling by the means of inversion.
-[Learn more about her work](https://easygo-itn.eu/andrea-e-balza-morales/)
+Andrea Balza Morales is integreating geophysics and geologic modeling by the means of inversion. <a href="https://easygo-itn.eu/andrea-e-balza-morales/">Learn more about her work</a>.
  </div>

 ## Modelling